mathemagic-art/Frontend-React/README.md

     $ npm -v
 ```

-- Important: you must have the latest updates of these tools if not please update to the latest versions
+- Important: you must have the latest updates of these tools to run the app. if not please update to the latest versions

 - Use Git to clone the repository in a location on your machine 🍎